 - Sodium-sulphur batteries.
 In collaboration with Exergy Storage we aim to realize a prototype sodium-sulphur (NaS) battery based on sodium ion alumina operating in an intermediate temperature window (150-200 oC) suitable for residential storage unit.
 We focus on the challenges related with the NaSBs cathodic compartment.

 A PEC cell is a device that can potentially achieve water splitting, and thus production of hydrogen or converting CO2 to fuel, using sunlight as the only energy input.
 Most of the PEC cells described so far in the literature are designed to operate in liquid phases.
 The main disadvantages of these cells is the low solubility of CO2 in liquid media and the difficulty to scale up.

-Synthesis gas like carbon monoxide and hydrogen is a key intermediate for reactions that produce energy-rich chemicals such as synthetic natural gas (SNG) and liquid fuels (via Fischer-Tropsch synthesis).
+Synthesis gas, carbon monoxide and hydrogen, is a key intermediate for reactions that produce energy-rich chemicals such as synthetic natural gas (SNG) and liquid fuels (via Fischer-Tropsch synthesis).
 These chemicals are easy to use and store and are compatible with existing infrastructure.
 They are in particular important to store excess electricity inherent to intermittent energy sources such as solar and wind power.